LiaungYip/Cat-Herder/README.md

 Dependencies are `plac` and `unshortenit`.

 Put the .py files somewhere and run `cat-herder.py` at the command line. `cat_herder.py -h` for usage instructions.

+## License

+This software is made available under the terms of the MIT License.
+Have fun.